mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

     It uses the parser of the Eclipse Java Development Tools (JDT).
 The AST is described on the page [Eclipse JDT - Abstract Syntax Tree (AST) and the Java Model](https://www.vogella.com/tutorials/EclipseJDT/article.html).

+!!! question "How do know if a node in MPS is commented out?
+How can I comment out nodes programmatically?"

+    Use the class [CommentUtil](http://127.0.0.1:63320/node?ref=r%3Ab9f36c08-4a75-4513-9277-a390d3426e0f%28jetbrains.mps.editor.runtime.impl.cellActions%29%2F6549307287717228796).
+It has methods for commenting/uncommenting and checking if the node is commented out (`CommentUtil#isCommentedOut`).

 ## Var Variable

 > ^^jetbrains.mps.baselanguage.varVariable^^